quorten/megascreen/README.md

 Well, in any case, take a look at the back panel of your Macintosh SE.
 You should see some PDS output connectors that look something like this.
-Mine might be mounted upside-down, but whatever.
+Mine is mounted upside-down, but whatever.

 ![PDS back-panel connectors](macse_pds.jpg)

 Here, you have a 50 ohm BNC connector for composite video output, and a DE-9 female connector for for "component video" output.

-I am not fully certain of the pinout, but an educated guess leads me to this hypothesis.
+To connect composite video and get the highest possible resolution, you should use an S-Video plug on the monitor end.
+Most modern televisions and composite video input devices have filtering electronics that limit the bandwidth on regular composite video to be less than that of S-Video.

+This is the pinout of the DE-9 connector:

 ![DE-9 color coding and numbering](mega3_de9.svg)